danielcbit/apcctrl/doc/manual/manual.rst

 Trap catching can lead to problems if you are already running another SNMP trap daemon on your server.
-Only one daemon can listen to the trap port, so whichever one is started first will succeed and the others will fail.
-Apcupsd will fall back to polling behavior if it is unable to open the trap port.
+Only one daemon can listen to the trap port, so whichever one is started first will succeed and the others will fail. apcctrl will fall back to polling behavior if it is unable to open the trap port.
 You can also forcibly disable trap catching by appending ``_NOTRAP`` to your vendor string in the apcctrl.conf ``DEVICE`` directive.